 Treating Spinal Deformities in Las Vegas

+We are experienced in treating spinal deformities in Las Vegas at the Spine Institute of Nevada.
 Spinal deformities are most often the result of structural changes to the normal alignment of the spine.
 Two of the most common spinal deformities, often found in children, are scoliosis and kyphosis.
 While neither of these spinal deformities are life-threatening, as a parent, you want to make sure that your children are receiving the best care and treatment.
-Located in Las Vegas, we at the Spine Institute of Nevada are able to provide effective treatment and diagnosis for both scoliosis and kyphosis.
+Located in Las Vegas, we at the Spine Institute of Nevada are able to provide effective method for diagnosing and treating spinal deformities in Las Vegas for both scoliosis and kyphosis.

 What is Scoliosis?